Bachelor of Communication - Advertising

 Charles Sturt University

 Charles Sturt University (CSU) is a national university providing excellence in education for the professions, strategic and applied research and flexible delivery of learning and teaching.
-CSU boasts one of the highest graduate employment rates in Australia and offers a wide range of undergraduate, postgraduate and higher degree by research courses on campus and by distance education, through its four Faculties – Arts, Business, Education and Science.
+CSU boasts one of the highest graduate employment rates in Australia and offers a wide range of undergraduate, postgraduate and higher degree by research courses on campus and by distance education, through its three Faculties – Faculty of Arts and Education, Faculty Business, Justice and Behavioural Studies and the Faculty of Science.

 Bachelor Degree (Pass)